saranshbansal/learn-aws/NOTES_SERVERLESS.md

 The functions run in response to CloudFront events, without provisioning or managing servers.
 You can use Lambda functions to change CloudFront requests and responses at the following points:

 ```
-fter CloudFront receives a request from a viewer (viewer request).
+After CloudFront receives a request from a viewer (viewer request).
 Before CloudFront forwards the request to the origin (origin request).
 After CloudFront receives the response from the origin (origin response).
 Before CloudFront forwards the response to the viewer (viewer response).
 ```

+> Lambda@Edge functions can only be created in the `us-east-1` Region.
+If you want to deploy such functions, they must be done in this specific region.

 ## Lambda and Amazon VPC
 You can connect a Lambda function to private subnets in a VPC.